Evidence for room temperature superconductivity associated with a first-order phase transition: Conclusion

 { {\bf Acknowledgments:} The author is indebted to Tom Lubensky for pointing out that the HLM theory is valid for spatial three-dimensional systems, and to Yoichi Higashi for helpful discussions regarding the difference between spatial dimension and order parameter dimension.
 He also wishes to thank Jim Ashburn for discussing how the monumental high-$T_{c}$ superconductor YBCO was discovered~\cite{Ashburn1987,JimWeb}, and to Masato Yamawaki for discussing this room temperature superconductor. \\ {\bf Data availability statement:} All raw data are available to everyone at an open-access repository~\cite{Zenodo2022}, together with the GDSII file used for sample patterning.
-And all figures in this paper can be created directly from the raw data without any data processing such as background subtraction. \\ {\bf CRediT authorship contribution statement:} This is a single author paper.
-The author conducted all the works associated with this paper and will take sole responsibility for all the contents, defying the recent authorship practice of dividing efforts and its consequence, responsibility sharing.{\if0 Sharing responsibility diminishes the reliability of science.\fi} \\ {\bf Declaration of competing interest:} None declared. \\ {\bf External funding:} None received.{\if0 The author used a block grant.\fi} }
+And all figures in this paper can be created directly from the raw data without any data processing such as background subtraction. \\ {\if0 {\bf CRediT authorship contribution statement:} This is a single author paper.
+The author conducted all the works associated with this paper and will take sole responsibility for all the contents, defying the recent authorship practice of dividing efforts and its consequence, responsibility sharing.{\if0 Sharing responsibility diminishes the reliability of science.\fi} \fi} {\bf Declaration of competing interest:} The author declares no competing interests. }